Trump says he didn’t sign proclamation invoking Alien Enemies Act

 The proclamation invoking the Alien Enemies Act appears in the Federal Register with Trump’s signature at the bottom.

-Hours after the president made his comments on Friday, the White House claimed that Trump was not talking about whether he signed the document last week.
+Hours after the president made his comments on Friday, the White House claimed that Trump was not talking about whether he signed the document last week despite Trump responding to a reporter asking about the judge wanting “to know why the proclamation was signed in the dark, his words, and why people were rushed onto planes.”

-“President Trump was obviously referring to the original Alien Enemies Act that was signed back in 1798,” a White House statement said.
+“President Trump was obviously referring to the original Alien Enemies Act that was signed back in 1798,” White House communications director Steven Cheung said in the statement.
 “The recent Executive Order was personally signed by President Trump invoking the Alien Enemies Act that designated Tren de Aragua as a Foreign Terrorist Organization in order to apprehend and deport these heinous criminals.”

 Yet Trump’s assertion that “other people handled it,” and his specific citation of Rubio, is at odds with that White House statement.